 Economic Forecast and Career Outlook

-The BLS expects job decline for drafters to be about 3% for the 2014-2024 period, and this may be attributed in part to increased outsourcing of jobs overseas.
-Additionally, as CAD software becomes more user-friendly, a wider variety of basic drafting functions can be performed by untrained personnel.
+The BLS expects job increases for architectural and civil drafters to be about 8% for the 2016-2026 period, varying slightly depending on various areas of specialty.
+As CAD software becomes more user-friendly, a wider variety of basic drafting functions can be performed by untrained personnel, tempering job growth somewhat.
 Job prospects should be best for structural CAD technicians with the strongest technical skills.
-In May 2015, median annual earnings for drafters working in architecture and civil fields, such as structural CAD technology, were $50,710; salaries ranged from less than $33,260 for the lowest-paid ten percent to more than $77,450 for the highest-paid ten percent.
+In May 2018, median annual earnings for architectural and civil drafters ranged from less than $35,020 for the lowest-paid ten percent to more than $80,880 for the highest-paid ten percent.

 Here are some other options for careers in engineering: